JinaZhu/World-Traveler/README.md

 $ pip3 install -r requirements.txt
 ```

-Create a file `.env` to store your API keys
+Create a file `.env` to store your backend API keys

 ```
 GOOGLE_API="YOUR_KEY"